9 min

 Myth #5: “Keto Causes Muscle Loss”

-Properly implemented keto preserves muscle mass better than many other diet approaches, especially when combined with resistance training.
+Properly implemented keto preserves muscle mass better than many other diet approaches, especially when you combine it with resistance training.
+I’ve maintained and even gained muscle on keto.
+So have countless athletes and bodybuilders.

-• When combined with resistance training, muscle gain is possible
+• When combined with resistance training, muscle gain is absolutely possible

 Myth #6: “Keto is Dangerous for Women”